Makes 4 Servings

 Salt and pepper to taste

 Mix all salad ingredients in large bowl.
 Mix dressing ingredients and shake to blend, then add to salad.
-If the salad is to dry add a bit more dressing.
+If the salad is too dry add a bit more dressing.
 Holds well in refrigerator, covered, for 2-3 days.
 I usually double the recipe so I have plenty to serve for breakfast with a poached egg on top.